ahnbizcad/personality-tool/README.md

 Plug in a chosen personality type on every explanation page.

+## Issues, In-progress

+* settings and configuration for heroku hosting
+* set model on nested route, when model is already set & using link-to or transitionToRoute.
+* each link handles query params individually, or should they reference the parent-most route's property determined by query params?

 ## Prerequisites

 You will need the following things properly installed on your computer.